hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 overestimates the state's authority and incorrectly represents peasants as "immobile", with their movements severely restricted and strictly inspected at barriers.
 %%The evidence presented here will demonstrate that, while sekisho did affect the flow and pattern of travel throughout Tokugawa Japan, %% His conclusion is that despite the intention of the authorities, the *sekisho* barriers did not significantly impede peasant travelers (ibid, 7) though he does not put forward the question of why.

+**The permit system**
+However, in order to pass through the many checkpoints along the highway, one needed to have a permit.
+Such a permit would not be issued for simply travel for pleasure, but a journey for the purpose of pilgrimage was permissible.

+- the permit system and how peasant's could obtain a pass in order to proceed through the many barrier checkpoints positioned around the country.

+In line with many other historians, he has argued at length how the authorities were bent on preventing the peasant's ability to travel, detailing the negative effects from pilgrimage and how the authorities envisioned the peasants being tied to the land.
+As both the bakufu and daimyo's income came directly from the peasant's efforts in their fields, it is understandable how travel away from one's region could have negative repercussions in the eyes of those authorities.
+However, in his detailed account of the permit system and how it changed over the years, Vaporis reveals that not only does the bakufu and checkpoint officials deal with the peasants who travel with a measure of laxity, over time that laxity increases and changes to the permit system do not obstruct peasant pilgrimage, only encourage permit taking.
+In other words, the position of officials, which historians' have argued to be against peasant travel, does not match the actions they have taken in response.
+While Vaporis' research presents a clear view of the situation that became more tolerant of peasant's pilgrimage, he does not ask the question of why this trend occurred.
+If the bakufu authorities had aspirations for control over the peasants to keep them tied to their lands, why do the changes to the permit system only make them more flexible and easily obtained?
+While this question remains unasked in Vaporis' many writings pertaining to travel, I believe the answer lies in the motivations that gave the commoners reasons to undertake pilgrimage.
+Looking at research from other historians, many have argued the negative perspective of authorities towards peasant travel, usually referencing Vaporis' work.
+However, in the last few decades as the social dynamics of the Edo period peasants has become a topic of interest,  the research of other historians has revealed cases of indifference and even positive perceptions of pilgrimage by authorities.

+##### My argument
 Based on this research, this paper will examine previous evidence used in determine the position of the authorities What reasons they could have to be for or against pilgrimage, and with that position in mind, consider the economic effects of pilgrimage.

 #### Outline
 **Background:** Brief explanation of rise of pilgrimage and its change to sightseeing and tourism.

-%%This rise is a result increased **ability** and **motivation** to undertake pilgrimage which grew significantly over the course of the Edo period.
-Recent research has revealed much about the motivations that spurred peasant travel, The safety and convenience that the highway offered allowed travel to be undertaken by not just the elite, but the the commoner; that is, as long as they could obtain a permit to pass through the *sekisho* barriers that the bakufu positioned along the highway.
-It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it? %%
+It is here that a contradiction arises; if the authorities were set against peasant travel and idealized a society where the peasants remained tied to the land ( #Vaporis_1994 **why their laxity** towards it?

-However, the actual situation at the barriers and actions of the authorities in response to growing peasant travel the peasants' movements was at the same time highlighting their tolerance of travel and flexibility of the system.
-However, the question that Vaporis does not ask is why the authorities were so lax in allowing pilgrimage, despite what he argues as clear motivations against it #Nosco_1996 .

 %%That laxity is arguably the largest factor in the peasant's ability to travel, as without the ability to obtain a permit and
-would have severely hindered all movements o yet the reason behind it remains obscure.%%
+would have severely hindered all movements, yet the reason behind it remains obscure.%%

 %%Hints of an answer to this question have been made by ??, who mentions the social acceptance of pilgrimage.
 While social acceptance of pilgrimage could have been influential,  I argue that the reason for the authorities laxity towards peasant pilgrimage was the bakufu's economic focus and position toward the peasants of benevolent ruler.
 Because they were more focused on <mark style="background: #FFF3A3A6;">keeping a propserous country rather than lording over the lower class</mark> ,  the the economic factors surrounding pilgrimage